oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

         [ INFO  ] Answer file successfully downloaded

 6.  **Configuring the Hosted Engine**
-    Specify the name for the additional host to be identified in the Red Hat Enterprise Virtualization environment, and the password for the `admin@internal` user.
+    Specify the name for the additional host to be identified in the oVirt environment, and the password for the `admin@internal` user.

         Enter the name which will be used to identify this host inside the Administrator Portal [hosted_engine_2]:
         Enter 'admin@internal' user password that will be used for accessing the Administrator Portal: